mebjas/mebjas.github.io/_posts/2021-06-14-QR-and-barcode-scanner-using-html-and-javascript.md

 ```

 ### Add placeholder HTML element
 Add a placeholder HTML element to your web page.
 The scanning UI would be rendered in this element.
-Give it appropriate styling like `width` or `height`.
+Give it appropriate stylings like `width` or `height`.

 ```html
 <div id="qr-reader" style="width: 600px"></div>
 ```

 ### Initialize in javascript
-Now you can setup the scanner with these `4 lines of code`.
+Now you can set up the scanner with these `4 lines of code`.

 ```js
 function onScanSuccess(decodedText, decodedResult) {